mbeddr/mps-platform-docs/src/doc/docs/mps_internal/navigating_mps_source.md

 ## samples

-This folder contains the samples that are shipped with MPS.
-They are automatically unpacked into a folder in the home directory when first accessed through the start screen.
+This folder contains the samples that MPS ships with.
+When first accessed through the start screen, MPS unpacks them automatically into a folder in the home directory.

 ## tests

-This folder contains classes for executing tests as well as all kinds of tests such as generator tests or tests for the constraint aspect.
+This folder contains classes for executing tests and all kinds of tests, such as generator tests or tests for the constraint aspect.

 ## workbench